 Cutting the Wedding Cake

-The Bride and Groom will always be looking out for their photographer during these moments, but anyone can be easily distracted by Aunt Sally screaming ‘Look over here!’ (other screaming Aunties names are available).
+The Bride and Groom will always be looking out for their photographer during these moments.
+However, anyone can be easily distracted by Aunt Sally screaming ‘Look over here!’ (other screaming Aunties names are available).

 Tips For Photographing The First Dance

-A Master of Ceremonies may announce this moment to everyone to give you forewarning to take up the best spot and you’ll need to prepare your flash for this moment as the room lights dim and the vivid disco lights take over.
+A Master of Ceremonies may announce this moment to everyone to give you forewarning to take up the best spot.
+You’ll need to prepare your flash for this moment as the room lights dim and the vivid disco lights take over.

 If those distracting disco lights are still lighting up the dancefloor then make a feature of them by selecting a slow shutter speed.
 Once your flash has fired, then drag the camera around to make crazy light trails wrapping the newlyweds in a blaze of color!
 Or, you can even zoom out whilst the shutter is open to create a very abstract zoom burst.